What is automated lead routing?

 - What if the lead’s address is IBM, but your CRM lists the same company as International Business Machines?

 - How do you route a lead if the email address is different from the corporate domain?

 - Will a lead land in the right place if they work for a subsidiary of a more prominent company?
 For example, if the lead is an IT Manager for Olive Garden restaurants, will your system find that lead as a duplicate under Darden Restaurants?

 A lead routing tale of hunters and farmers

 A vital piece of information necessary for proper sales routing is whether the incoming lead is a prospect or an existing customer.
 For example, someone may fill out a “contact us” form, unaware that someone else in their company was already working with you.
 Since you almost always engage with customers differently from the way you’d work with prospects, your lead routing system must be able to discern a customer from a prospect.
 Typically, customer account managers (farmers) work with existing customers to grow the account and ensure the relationships also thrive.
 Meanwhile, account executives (hunters) work with prospects and seek out new ones.

 Naturally, processing these leads manually in any reasonable amount of time is impossible.
 (Remember—that lead is getting colder by the minute.)
-But if you’re working with a RevOps automation platform, and you’re keeping your database clean, the system will find existing customers—even if the new inquiry is from a different person, department, or even physical location.
+But if you’re working with automated leads using a RevOps automation platform, and you’re keeping your database clean, the system will find existing customers—even if the new inquiry is from a different person, department, or even physical location.
 That way, you can be assured that farmers and hunters aren’t getting each other’s leads, or worse, the lead isn’t being called by both.

 The name on the box: where does each lead land?